abraunegg/onedrive/docs/business-shared-items.md

 ### Syncing OneDrive Business Shared Files using Option 2

+> [!IMPORTANT]
-**NOTE:** When using option 2, all files that have been shared with you will be downloaded by default.
+> When using option 2, all files that have been shared with you will be downloaded by default.
 To reduce this, first use `--list-shared-items` to list all shared items with your account, then use 'client side filtering' rules such as 'sync_list' configuration to selectivly sync all the files to your local system.

 1. Review all items that have been shared with you by using `onedrive --list-shared-items`.
 This should display output similar to the following:
 ```